isomerpages/sportsg-corp/_anti-doping-singapore/Testing/Sample Collection Procedures.md

 ![step9](/images/What%20We%20Do/Anti%20Doping%20Singapore/Testing/Sample%20Collection%20Procedures/step9.jpeg)

 ##### **STEP 10: SECURING AND TRANSPORTING THE SAMPLE**
-Once the samples are placed in a security sealed transit bag they are sent to a WADA accredited laboratory, by a secure chain of custody, for analysis.
+Once the samples are placed in a security-sealed transit bag they are sent to a WADA accredited laboratory, by a secure chain of custody, for analysis.
 This ensures that every step of the process is fully documented and only those authorised to handle the sample do so.

 The copy of the Doping Control Form that the laboratory receives does not contain any information that could identify you.